Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) PGCE

 - Postgraduate

-Kingston University’s Early Years Teacher PGCE course offers intensive specialist training for working with babies, toddlers, and preschool children.
-This course is fully funded by the government and conducted part-time while you work.
+Kingston University’s Early Years Teacher PGCE course offers intensive specialist early years teacher training for working with babies, toddlers, and preschool children.
+This course is fully funded by the government.

 You are reading:

-Transform your passion for education into a career
+Transform your passion for early years education into a career

-This course will enable you to earn Early Years Teacher Status in one year, alongside your existing work.
+This course will enable you to become an Early Years teacher in one year.

 Every teacher shapes young lives and minds.
 Early Years Teachers in particular can play a pivotal role in the development of their students, aged from birth to 5 years old.